 People with special calcium needs

-It is important that people from these groups meet their calcium needs:
+It is particularly important that people from certain groups meet their calcium needs.
+These groups include:

-- Babies – bottle-fed babies are estimated to need more than babies that are breastfed because the calcium in infant formula may not be absorbed as efficiently as that found in breastmilk.
+- Babies – formula-fed babies are estimated to need more than babies that are breastfed, because the calcium in infant formula may not be absorbed as efficiently as that found in breastmilk.